Henson, Pickle back to defend Fourball title

-Walker Henson and Andy Pickle will begin defense of their Enid City Fourball Championship Saturday when they face Eric Williamson and Kenny Moore at 11:37 a.m. at Meadowlake Golf Course.
+ENID, Okla. — Walker Henson and Andy Pickle will begin defense of their Enid City Fourball Championship Saturday, April 22, 2023, when they face Eric Williamson and Kenny Moore at 11:37 a.m. at Meadowlake Golf Course.

 The championship flight is playing a match play format for a second year after several years in medal play.